A2 milk: China

 The first consignments of the a2 Milk Company's infant formulas were sent to China in 2013.
 Shipments were interrupted for two months starting in April 2014 when the Chinese government introduced strict new import regulations for infant formula in response to the 2008 Chinese milk scandal, in which more than 300,000 infants were poisoned by contaminated milk formula.

 In 2018, the a2 Milk Company was fined 100,100 yuan for breaching Chinese child image advertising rules by using An Ji, son of Hu Ke and Sha Yi, in their advertising when he was under 10.

 Brazil

-The Brasilian Association of Allergy and Immunology found that about 350,000 individuals in Brazil are allergic to beta-caseins.
+The Brazilian Association of Allergy and Immunology found that about 350,000 individuals in Brazil are allergic to beta-caseins.
 As of 2017, about 700 litres of milk a day were produced in Brazil through Gir cows, a breed originally procured from India, but which are now also being exported to India.